How to Choose the Right Care for a Loved One with Dementia

 Many people live happy, independent lives with Dementia.
 Home care can prolong this stage for as long as possible by providing additional support where it’s needed, without restricting independence, or forcing an individual to move out of their home.

-A home carer can support an individual with Dementia by providing companionship and helping them with day to day tasks that might otherwise make living at home too challenging, such as preparing food or looking after pets.
+Dementia home care can support an individual with Dementia by providing companionship and helping them with day to day tasks that might otherwise make living at home too challenging, such as preparing food or looking after pets.
 Our home care services are flexible, so this is a great choice if you anticipate your care needs changing over time.

 If your loved one has Dementia and you personally are unable to provide the care they need, enlisting the support of home care gives you the peace of mind that your loved one is well looked after, while still able to enjoy their home comforts.
 In the early stages of Dementia, home care enables users to bridge the gap to independent living.